How should you store your firearm when you are not using it? Should you always have it on your person? What if you have kids or visitors in your home?

 Any device that prevents a firearm from being operated once it’s installed without first removing that device.
 Examples of these are gun locks, cable locks, and trigger locks.
 Safe storage could also be achieved by placing your firearm in a gun safe, gun case or other container that has some type of locking system that will prevent someone from easily accessing a firearm.

-Storing your firearm when you are not using it should always be
+Safely storing your firearm when you are not using it should always be a top priority.

 THINGS TO REMEMBER

-• Be conscience of WHERE you and what you must comply with according to the local jurisdiction that you are in at the time of storage.
+• Be conscious that you comply with local laws within the jurisdiction that you are in at the the time of storage.

 • Keep your firearms away from children and prohibited people.